-For both streams, report the estimated counts for objects a, b, and c.
-Just from the output of the sketch, which of these objects, with probably $1 - \delta = 31/32$ (that is assuming the randomness in the algorithm does not do something bad), might occur more than 20% of the time?
+For both streams, report the estimated counts for characters a, b, and c.
+In addition to each counter report the estimated ratio of each of these labels using the estimated count/m.
+Just from the output of the sketch, with probably $1 - \delta = 31/32$ (that is assuming the randomness in the algorithm does not do something bad), which objects might occur at least 20% of the time, and which objects must occur at least 20% of the time.